 Other things which didn't make the cut were my slightly northern takes which Richard (him again) said made me sound ridiculous*.
 But you've got to experiment!

-Once the audio (compressed and was done there was just the simple task of re-sampling two piano pieces and splicing together over 100 different royalty and copyright free clips to music and to the voice-over, which I did with various tools in Adobe Audition.
+Once the audio was compressed, there was just the simple (ahem) task of re-sampling two piano pieces and splicing together over 100 different royalty and copyright free clips to music and to the voice-over, which I did with various tools in Adobe Audition.

 Some nice film burn style transitions completed the look and I coloured the whole thing to give it a more uniform feel.